 How To Effectively Transition Your Pet To A New Dog Food

-hanging your dog's food too quickly might result in gastrointestinal problems like vomiting, diarrhea, and a loss of appetite.
+Changing your dog's food too quickly might result in gastrointestinal problems like vomiting, diarrhea, and a loss of appetite.
 When changing your pet's dog food, you should do so gradually to allow his system to acclimate.
 These adjustments should ideally take 5-7 days.
 Gradually add more and more of the new food into your dog's current diet during this transition.
-For most dogs, a good diet transition might look like this: ?
-Day 1: 25% new diet and 75% old diet. ?
-Day 3: 50% new diet and 50% old diet ?
-Day 5: 75% new diet and 25% old diet. ?
-Day 7: Completely different diet.
+For most dogs, a good diet transition might look like this: Day 1: 25% new diet and 75% old diet.
+Day 3: 50% new diet and 50% old diet Day 7: Completely different diet.

 Is It Better to Feed Dogs Raw Food?
 There is a trend among many owners wherein they put their dog on a raw diet.
 This originates from the ancestral line of dogs who were hunters in the wild and would eat raw meat.
 If done with proper care, dogs eating raw meat can be beneficial.
 However, this “proper care” is a very tedious process of ensuring the meat is clean and wherever the raw meat came from also ate a healthy diet.
 Today’s modern dogs have evolved and earned the capability to digest more complex carbohydrates and cooked food.

 Choosing the Best Dog Food for Your Dog’s Nutritional Needs